Scroll back to top

 All the extensive properties listed above can be counted in accounting equations, but only a subset of these extensive properties is always conserved.
 Below is a complete list of extensive properties that are conserved in all situations (except nuclear reactions):

-• Net charge
+• Net charge can be counted across a system

 Process to use Accounting equations